ejolly/pymer4/docs/categorical.rst

 Custom parameterizations
 ------------------------
 Unlike the methods above, testing specific parameterizations without relying on factor coding is often easier done by creating new columns in a dataframe with specific coding schemes.
-These new columns can be utilized within models to test specific hypotheses.
+These new columns can be utilized within models to test specific hypotheses. *Note: this is also useful method if you don't want to use patsy's formula langauge with standard regression models as suggested above*.

 This is trivial using pandas map and assign methods.
 Here we'll only build a linear contrast across factor levels (0.5 < 1.0 < 1.5), without all exhaustive higher level polynomial terms: